Physical Address

 By checking for damaged or loose floor panels and sealing any holes or gaps in the floorboards, you can effectively prevent water from leaking into your car when it rains.
 Remember to regularly inspect your car’s floorboards for any signs of wear and tear and address any issues promptly to avoid further damage.

-Eliminating Leaks from the A/c System
+Eliminating Leaks From The A/c System

 When it comes to water leaks in your car during rainy seasons, one common culprit is the air conditioning (A/C) system.
 Improperly functioning A/C systems can cause water to collect inside the car, leading to dampness, mold, and unpleasant odors.
 To prevent this issue, it’s important to eliminate leaks from the A/C system proactively.
 In this section, we will discuss the steps you can take to tackle this problem effectively.